ParthDhiman32/CRASHSENSE/journal.md

 4. Added a lip on the outter perimeter of the TOP of the enclosure for sturdy connection with the LID
 5. started working on the lid and made a coresponding outter lip on it's perimiter for proper locking of the lid
 6. Added M3 screws connecting the lid and the enclosure together
+7. added a interlocking lip for sturdy connection of the lid with the body
+8. created outter hexagonal pattern housing which will sqush and break on impact protecting the inner PCB

+**Total time spent: ~5-6h** (including lapse and journalling)